 People who use repellents often complain about not getting the desired results, but, the problem here lies with not the product but with the people.
 Maintaining a disciplinarian routine is advised if you want 100 percent freedom from deer.

 Types of Repellents to be used effectively for Preventing Deer Entry in Your Garden

 The markets are flooded with different kinds of deer repellents, each having its own benefits.
 Most of these repellents smell really bad so as to pose as deterrents for deer and other animals like rabbits.
 But, merely spraying them once in a while will not solve your deer problem.
 One has to be regular in using these.

 There are different types of deer repellents available and sold in the market.
 We are listing a few that are most commonly used by people:

 1. Natural Deer Repellent

 Natural products are always better to use as these are not dangerous to anyone.
 These also do not harm the environment.
 One such brand is the Plant Saver Deer and Rabbit Repellent that makes the animals and pests run away from any garden that’s sprayed with it.
 One can use such a type of repellent without having to worry about children or pets.
 Even the animals will not get harmed even if they touch or smell it.

-These are really smelly repellents and are hated by deer as these spread a strong odor in the whole garden area.
+These are really smelly repellents and are hated by deer as they spread a strong odor in the whole garden area.
 However, there are a few that do not smell bad and contain soap.
-The smelly ones contain feces of animals, fermented blood, dried eggs and human hair.
+The smelly ones contain the feces of animals, fermented blood, dried eggs, and human hair.
 Some of these also contain the urine of predators.

-People can also make repellents using tutorials teaching how to make homemade deer deterrent.
+People can also make repellents using tutorials teaching how to make homemade deer deterrents.
 The internet is flooded with such recipes that contain natural materials and are not dangerous to anyone.